 For that, we have proactive futures thinking.

-The point of futures thinking, foresight, anticipation, or futuring is never to predict the future.
+The point of future thinking and foresight, anticipation, or futuring is never to predict the future.
 The point of it is to become aware that things will be different in the future and to make better decisions today.
 Futures thinking can save us from potentially incorrect assumptions that are based on today’s beliefs that don’t hold tomorrow.
 The problem is that many of our organisations’ current policies and processes are in place to keep the current business running and fail to support the envisioning of alternative futures.

 What you need right now is the ability to embrace change and make it a core part of your business model.